Emotion-Focused Therapy

 Also sometimes called process experiential therapy, EFT was first developed in 1985 by psychologists Sue Johnson and Les Greenberg to address relationship distress and high divorce rates in the 1980s.
 This person-centered therapy, backed by a substantial body of empirical research, centers around creating a secure attachment between partners and helps to repair family bonds when necessary.

 Almost everyone has experienced adult attachment of some type to another person.
 One of the most common, and sometimes painful, challenges that can cause problems in relationships is fear of abandonment from those we've formed family bonds with.
-An EFT therapist, who practices emotionally focused family therapy, may be able to help you identify and address any potential fear of abandonment.
+An EFT therapist, who practices emotionally focused family therapy, may be able to help their client identify and address any potential fear of abandonment.

 What does EFT treat?